chris1111/Create-Install-Media/README.md

 * What you need

    - Disable the security SIP and Gatekeeper on your Mac
-   - Blank USB key 8 gig for Install macOS
+   - Blank USB key 8 gig for Install macOS ➢ Catalina 10.15.5 need's 16 Gig USB
    - Install macOS Mojave.app (From Mac App Store)

 * Credit: